 He resisted Senna, then he started to push on the accelerator to create a safety gap, then he turned like a clock, on the tenth of a second, without making the slightest mistake.
-A surprising maturity reached suddenly, thanks also to the possibility of being able to drive a car, the Williams-Renault which is the best and allows him to get the pole position and win without doing crazy as he had to do before.
+A surprising maturity reached suddenly, thanks also to the opportunity to drive a car, the Williams-Renault, which is the best and allows him to get the pole position and win without doing crazy stuff as he had to do before.
 Nigel is not the ideal teammate for the other drivers.
-Selfish, individualistic, always ready to complain (this year he claimed and got by contract to be considered first driving and also has the spare car available in all races) he is however a loyal fighter, brave, normally correct, even if in the phase of defense and attack it generally still exceeds in its actions.
-A test: overtaking outside Prost in Magny-Cours.
+Selfish, individualistic, always ready to complain (this year he claimed and got by contract to be considered first drive and also has the spare car available in all races), he is however a loyal fighter, brave, normally correct, even if in the phase of defence and attack it generally still exceeds in its actions.
+Evidence of this: overtaking outside Prost in Magny-Cours.
 He was good but he also did well, another opponent probably would have closed him and sent him inexorably off the track, risking an accident, making him look like a fool.
-There is however a dowry of Nigel Mansell that few people know and it is not often considered.
-Many people believe he is incapable of tuning cars.
-But it is not absolutely true: the Englishman is actually faster than a Senna or a Prost to understand what are the limits of a single-seater.
-And when he says it’s fine, he’s not wrong.
+There is however a talent of Nigel Mansell that few people know and it is not often considered.
+Many people believe he is incapable of tuning up cars.
+But it is not absolutely true: the Englishman is actually faster than Senna or Prost to understand what are the limits of a single-seater.
+And when he says it is fine, he is not wrong.
 Enrique Scalabroni says:

 "Now I’m waiting for him: I will not be thrown out again.
-Indeed I will be the one to center him, without regard".
+Indeed I will be the one to hit him, without regard".

 It sounds like an attacker being grounded inside the area by an unpunished defender.
 But it’s not.
-Alain Prost spoke these words at the end of the German Grand Prix in Hockenheim.
-A phrase said in the heat of the moment, perhaps gone beyond the true intentions of the pilot.
+Alain Prost said these words at the end of the German Grand Prix in Hockenheim.
+A sentence said in the heat of the moment, perhaps gone beyond the true intentions of the driver.
 But since they travel at 300 km/h, the threat becomes heavy.
 And here, in Formula 1, there is no disciplinary law capable of punishing the guilty.
 The Federation is always at large.
-In France, he had imposed a $10.000 fine on Gugelmin for failing to give Mansell a voice-over.
+In France, they had imposed a $10,000 fine on Gugelmin for failing to let Mansell lap him .
 On this occasion the sports stewards were watching.
-They didn’t have the courage to intervene given the importance of the characters involved.
-And, honestly, it would have been difficult to find a single person responsible because the accident, anyway, was what are called normal racing, since no one has openly broken a specific regulation.
+They did not have the courage to intervene given the importance of the characters involved.
+And, honestly, it would have been difficult to find a single person responsible because the accident, anyway, was what is called normal racing, since no one has openly broken a specific regulation.
 Prost was naive to enter that gap, Senna was too clever to take advantage of the reckless manoeuvre of the rival.
 The problem is another.
-In a sport where the risk is already at the limit of human possibilities, a controversy becomes particularly serious that has been dragging for three years between the two most talented champions of racing.
+In a sport where the risk is already at the limit of human possibilities, a controversy becomes particularly serious, so much so that it has been dragging on for three years between the two most talented champions of racing.
 Teammates since 1988 at McLaren, Prost and Senna have only experienced the first season in apparent harmony.
-The first year the South American won the title with 8 wins against seven of the Frenchman who overall made more points (105 against 94) but lost for the game of discards since it was only possible to sum up eleven results.
-The real troubles came out the following year, as can be seen from the summary published next.
+The first year, the South American won the title with 8 wins against seven of the Frenchman who overall made more points (105 against 94) but lost because of the rule of dropped scores since it was only possible to sum up eleven results.
+The real troubles came out the following year, as it can be seen from the summary published later.
 The controversy of Imola started the quarrels then resulted in continuous accusations of impropriety, in withdrawal resolutions (immediately abandoned, because the billions of engagement are an excellent cure for all ailments...), in the fake peace of 1990 in Monza, until the last episode.
-Why, one may wonders, Senna and Prost have to be like the dog and the cat?
+Why, one may wonder, Senna and Prost have to be like the dog and the cat?
 The answer is easy: because they are two perfectly equal champions in their diversity.

 Selfishness, fastidiousness, impatience, cunning, skill, talent, are shared equally between Ayrton and Alain and for this reason they cannot live together.
-Like two primedonne in a musical work.
+Like two primadonnas in an opera.
 They always end up singing to each other.
 Now fear travels in F1.
-If the two contenders were to implement their intentions (Senna has not yet responded to the rhymes, but on the track will certainly not turn the other cheek) we could be faced with an explosive situation, Also because Prost has increased the dose saying that now he will help Mansell to win the World Championship.
-There is the hope that the respective teams (McLaren and Ferrari) will work to avoid the crash, in the true sense of the word, not to turn the races into a deadly rollerball.
-However, an intervention by Fisa would not come out of the blue, perhaps with an official warning.
-And then if the scuffle continues in these terms a good disqualification would be the right punishment for both.
+If the two contenders were to implement their intentions (Senna has not retorted, but on track they will certainly not turn the other cheek) there could be an explosive situation, also because Prost has made things worse saying that now he will help Mansell to win the World Championship.
+There is the hope that the respective teams (McLaren and Ferrari) will work to avoid the crash, in the truest sense of the word, not to turn races into a deadly rollerball.
+However, an intervention by FISA would not come out of the blue, perhaps with an official warning.
+And then if the scuffle continues in these terms, a good disqualification would be the right punishment for both.
 Speaking, however, of the fight that involves Ayton Senna and Nigel Mansell for the victory of the World Championship, many people wonder: what if the overtaking occurred at the Hungaroring?
-An undisputed domination of Senna in the first four races, then the announced offensive of Williams, materialized first with the triumph of Patrese in Mexico and then with the three consecutive successes of Mansell in France, England, Germany.
+An undisputed domination of Senna in the first four races, then the announced offensive of Williams, materialised first with the triumph of Patrese in Mexico and then with the three consecutive successes of Mansell in France, England, Germany.
 It was above all the latter to impress, because the ease with which the British driver - accused of risking too much, of being distracted from time to time - could freely set his own tactics, left both the opponents and the managers of his team surprised.
 But what is the supremacy of Williams-Renault in this central phase of the championship?
 Riccardo Patrese explains:

 "It’s easy to say, we have the best chassis and an engine that has more horsepower than the others, both at mid and high revs".